Romas Petrukanecas

-Romualdas "Romas" Petrukanecas (born 16 May 1973) is a Lithuanian sprint canoeist who competed in the early to mid-2000s.
-He won a bronze medal in the K-1 200 m event at the 2002 ICF Canoe Sprint World Championships in Seville.
+Romualdas "Romas" Petrukanecas (born 16 May 1973) is a Lithuanian former sprint canoeist and coach.
+He won a bronze medal in the K-1 200 m event at the 2002 ICF Canoe Sprint World Championships in Seville and competed at the 2004 Summer Olympics.
+After retiring in 2006, he worked as a coach and served as General Secretary of the Lithuanian Canoe Federation (2013–2024); as of 2026, he coaches Lithuanian youth national teams.